There’s NOTHING bad about being strong.

 Whichever end of the spectrum you’re on (which, BTW, neither side is better than the other – just different), there’s nothing bad about getting strong.

-You’re smart.
-You know this.
-You know it’s important.
+Your smart.
+You know this and know it’s important.
 But I just want to reiterate how important.

 Key things for getting strong: